 Based on these results, 1 cup of milk can provide 59–112% of the recommended daily amount of iodine.

 Yogurt is also a good dairy source of iodine.
 One cup of plain yogurt provides approximately half of the daily recommended amount.

 The amount of iodine in cheese varies depending on the type.

 Cottage cheese is one of the best sources of iodine.
 One cup of cottage cheese provides 65 mcg, while one ounce of cheddar cheese provides about 12 mcg.

-SUMMARYAlthough the exact amount of iodine in dairy products varies, milk, yogurt and cheese are major sources of it in the American diet.
+Although the exact amount of iodine in dairy products varies, milk, yogurt, and cheese are major sources of it in the American diet.

 4. Iodized Salt

-Currently, both iodized and uniodized salt are sold in the United States.
+Currently, both iodized and unionized salt is sold in the United States.